P5vc/fetch-apply/README.md

 Because each webserver's hostname contains `webserver` somewhere within it, and each database server's hostname contains `database` somewhere within it, yet no webserver's hostname contains `database` within it and no database server's hostname contains `webserver` within it, Fetch Apply will automatically identify and associate each server with its correct class.

+It is possible to make exceptions to Fetch Apply's automatic class identification by including an `assignments` file within a class directory.
+In this file, you should list, one per line, the hostname of each system to which you would also like the class applied.
+This will force the class to be applied to any specified hosts, regardless of whether or not their hostname matches with the class name.
+If you wish to disable automatic class detection and assignment altogether, and opt for manually assigning each host to its class(es) via `assignments` files within your class directories, then you may set `fa_var_AUTOMATIC_CLASS_ASSIGNMENT` equal to `false`, in your Fetch Apply configuration file (located at `/etc/fetchapply`).

-As has been mentioned above, every class directory **must** contain the following files (although they may be left blank):
+While `assignments` files are optional, keep in mind that every class directory **must** contain the following files (although they may be left blank):

 - `initializers`
 - `modules`